Alexander-Gerontas/Confidential_file_fetcher/README.md

 # Confidential file fetcher
 Data collection from an Αctive Directory

-Requires

--mimikatz

--john the ripper

-In the same folder to work
+Requires mimikatz and john the ripper in the same folder as the main file to run